 Botanical Name: Celosia argentea var. plumosa

 Celosia plumosa is finally getting some of the recognition it deserves.
-This compact annual has big, bright blooms that last from spring through fall.
+You'll enjoy its big, bright blooms that last from spring through fall.

 You have lots of colors to choose from -- vivid shades of red, yellow, orange and pink are the most common.
 Many celosia varieties are available.
 You'll often find them for sale as Celosia Plumosa.

 'Fresh Look' red celosia is a popular cultivar with big, feathery plumes.

 Celosia flowers are in the Amaranthaceae family and are basically of two groups.
 The variety shown here is the plumosa group.
 It's the more popular of the two, often grown in flower beds, containers, and indoors as house plants.
 The second group is cristata, also known as cockscomb for its wavy crest of flowerheads.